penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-periods.md

 ## followedPeriods

-Indicates whether, the periods or weeks, considered consecutive days the last day of the previous one, with the first of the next.
+It indicates whether periods or weeks consider the last day of the previous period or week as consecutive days with the first day of the following period or week.

 `followedPeriods`